apuertac94/apuertac94.github.io/index.md

 permalink: /
 ---

 Welcome to my personal webpage.
 I am a PhD student in Economics at Universidad Carlos III de Madrid.
-I am an applied econometrician whose research focuses on semi-parametric inference, machine learning, and Bayesian statistics, with applications to intergenerational mobility and development economics.<br>
+I am an applied econometrician whose research focuses on semi-parametric inference and machine learning, with applications to intergenerational mobility and development economics.<br>
 This fall, I will be visiting the [International Inequalities Institute](https://www.lse.ac.uk/international-inequalities) at the London School of Economics.<br>
 I will be on the 2025/26 Job Market.